hellonoam/8cookies/README.md

-Cloud Browsing
+8cookies
 ============================
 Developed by Noam Szpiro

 Description
 -----------
 This is a chrome extension that lets users browse from the cloud.
+Visit 8cookies.com to request an invite

 Intructions
 -----------